sinpwnzorz/Davinci/README.md

   * Customize voice playlists.
   * Download music by voice request using youtube-dl.¹
   * Play music by voice request.¹
+    * If no song present, compare perhaps 66% of the words for hits and attempt to play that song, or ask if that's the right song
+    * If requested song isn't available attempt to download it with prompt
+  * Stop / Pause music
 * Web / Online interaction:
   * Web crawler / search engine results.²
   * Discord bot integration.
+* Network Tools:
+  * Discover SSID's
+  * Voice connect to open networks
+  * Auto connect to saved networks
+  * Voice password additions for networks
+  * Deauthentication Packet detection + announcement
+  * Network security audit
+    * Record local devices
+    * automated pentesting (Aircrack-ng suite):
+      * Don't booo me.
+If you have WEP encryption you probably have default router login...
+I wanna know things like this.
+Automatically.
+  * Voice automated internet speed tests¹
 * Security:
   * Welcome Home door lock automation.
   * Intruder detection (Pixy2 / cell phone MAC address query)